serranoio/bachatorial/docs/guide/resources.md

 #### Tuesday Nights at [Sensual Soiree](https://www.instagram.com/sensual_soiree_sf/)
 * Beginner - Advanced.
 A lot of serious dancers go here.
 * This is at an intimate place.
 * They play extremely sensual music.
 I love it.
-Sometimes with no bachata beat.
+But sometimes with no bachata beat so it is difficult.
 * Crowd is young af

 #### Monthly [Bachatamor](https://www.instagram.com/bachatamor.sf/)